80auline/airflow-discovery/answers/README.md

 <a id="item-four"></a>
 # Answers: :snake: 4_passing_parameters_on_trigger

-:pencil2: 1-Trigger manually the job, then modify the following line and trigger manually the job again.
+:white_check_mark: 1-Trigger manually the job, then modify the following line and trigger manually the job again.

 ```
 dag = DAG(